Domestic Students Admission Criteria

 - Statement of intent: a 1,000 - 1,200 word essay

-- Official transcripts from undergraduate institution or anywhere student has taken collegiate level courses
+- Official transcripts from undergraduate institution and anywhere student has taken collegiate level courses

 - Personal interviews with Admissions Committee members